Donald Trump ‘Coached’ Omarosa To ‘Come After’ This ‘View’ Star During Tense First Appearance On ABC Show

 Newman confirmed, then explained that Trump “was so upset” with Behar because The View co-host “was constantly in his face and in Melania’s face.”

-The former White House staffer than clarified that Trump was miffed after Behar “invited” the First Lady onto Behar’s show ostensibly to talk about jewelry.
+The former White House staffer than clarified that Trump was miffed after Behar “invited” the first lady onto Behar’s show ostensibly to talk about jewelry.

 “You don’t invite people on,” Behar corrected.
 “They get booked.”